mikediessner/nubo/docs/_build/html/_sources/nubo.optimisation.rst.txt

 .. admonition:: References
    :class: seealso

-   - DP Kingma and J Ba, "Adam: A method for stochastic optimization," *Proceedings of the 3rd international conference on learning representations*, 2015.
+   - D P Kingma and J Ba, "Adam: A method for stochastic optimization," *Proceedings of the 3rd international conference on learning representations*, 2015.
    - A Paszke, *et al.*, "PyTorch: An imperative style, high-performance deep learning library," *In advances in neural information processing systems*, vol. 32, 2019.

 .. automodule:: nubo.optimisation.adam